exercism/julia/concepts/higher-order-functions/about.md

 - Recursion (as in ML-family languages).
   - Julia allows this, but without tail-call optimization it risks stack overflow.
-- Metprogramming with macros (traditionally a Lisp feature).
+- Metaprogramming with macros (traditionally a Lisp feature).
   - This is widely used in advanced Julia programming, but _approach with caution_ in most cases.
   - Other options are likely to be easier to write and much easier to debug.